Shumway Marine Banner

 11.2 Whisker pole or spinnaker pole shall be factory supplied.
 Overall length shall not exceed 6 Ft.
 3 inches.
 Pole outside diameter shall be minimum 1.25 inches

-11.3 Two spinnaker turning blocks, Harken #168, may be installed, one on each of the aft mooring eyes mounted on the deck.
+11.3 Two spinnaker turning blocks of the same type, size and mechanical advantage as originally specified may be installed, one on each of the aft mooring eyes mounted to the deck.

-11.4 A spinnaker halyard, spinnaker sheets, twings and turning blocks (Ronstan #1981 or Harken #H166), topping lift and foreguy are permitted for ICA regattas.
+11.4 A spinnaker halyard, spinnaker sheets, twings and turning blocks, topping lift and foreguy are permitted for ICA regattas.

 11.5 One mechanical masthead wind indicator.